Good Life Coffee

 Harvest: 2023

-FOB price: 6,30 USD/kg
+FOB price:

-Established in 2018, El Puente addresses issues faced by local small farmers, such as the lack of proper processing methods, financial resources, and the risk of adopting new cultivation techniques.
-Translated to Finnish, El Puente means "bridge."
-The project serves as a support system for local farmers, assisting them in all aspects of coffee cultivation and processing for sales.
-Through El Puente, the farmers have improved the quality of their coffee, ultimately increasing their income.
-They ensure that the coffee cherries brought to the station meet their quality criteria and are processed carefully, resulting in this high-quality, pure, and delicious coffee.
+El Puente was founded in 2018 when the project's partners realized that local small farmers were facing challenges such as a lack of proper processing methods, financial resources, and risks associated with adopting new farming techniques.
+The project was established to address these issues and serve as a support hub for local farmers, assisting them in all aspects of coffee cultivation and processing their coffee for sale.
+The name "El Puente" translates to "bridge" in English.
+Thanks to the project, farmers in the region have been able to improve the quality of their coffee, which in turn has increased their earnings.
+The project also ensures that only coffee cherries meeting their quality standards are processed with great care.
+This skilled and meticulous work results in this high-quality, clean, and delicious coffee.